 Can we use insurance?

+I do not accept insurance.
 Insurance very rarely covers couples counseling, so I am not credentialed with any insurance panels.
 Some clients submit a receipt to their insurance for reimbursement under their out-of-network plan.
 If you’re interested in doing that, check with your insurance to find out about your out-of-network coverage options.

 Here are some questions to ask your insurance provider: